 How to cut the cost of owning a car

-Keep your tyres inflated
+Keep your car tyres inflated

 By making sure your tyres are inflated to the recommended pressure (you'll find this in the user manual or the display on the inside of your car door) you can save yourself about 3% on fuel costs.

-Don't use the brakes too much
+Don't excessively use your brakes

-While we definitely wouldn't advise you to avoid using your brakes, be aware that over-using them can increase fuel consumption.
+While we definitely wouldn't advise you to avoid using your brakes, be aware that overusing them can increase fuel consumption.
 Staying a safe distance from the driver in front and anticipating a junction means you can ease off the accelerator, rather than slam on the brakes.

 Pay your car tax annually